 This historical fiction, urban fantasy is a hardcover edition that was published by Viking Adult on July 10, 2012 and has 584 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include A Discovery of Witches, The Book of Life
+Other books by this author which I have reviewed include A Discovery of Witches, The Book of Life

 Second in the All Souls historical suspense? urban fantasy?? series revolving around Diana Bishop de Clermont and Matthew de Clermont.

 In 2012, Shadow of Night won Goodreads Choice for Best Paranormal Fantasy.